hannorein/rebound/README.md

 rebound.integrate(100.)
 ```

-For details, please look at the README file in the `python_examples` directory.
+For details on the available function of the REBOUND module in python, have a look at the docstrings in the file [`rebound.py`](python_examples/rebound.py) and the examples provided in the `python_examples` directory.

 ### C version
 Most of the features that make REBOUND great are not available in `libias15` and python.
 If you use the C version of REBOUND, you can use different integrators, accelerated gravity routines, OpenGL visualization, helper functions to setup particles, collision detection routines and many more.